- Get link

 π The Science of Sedentary Damage

-π©Έ Prolonged sitting impairs glucose regulation, increases inflammatory markers, and slows brain perfusion (blood to the brain).
+π©Έ Prolonged sitting impairs glucose regulation, raises inflammatory markers, and slows brain perfusion.

-π§ Lack of movement = sluggish mood, memory, and motivation.
+π§ Less movement → sluggish mood, memory, and motivation.

 π Micro-Workout Examples You Can Do Anytime

-30 seconds of brisk arm swings or standing twists
+- 30 sec brisk arm swings or standing twists

-Seated twist + reach overhead (1 min each side)
+- Seated twist + overhead reach (1 min/side)

-Set a timer or use apps like MoveReminder or StandUp!
+Set reminders or use apps like MoveReminder / StandUp!

 π Reader Story: “Micro-Movement Saved My Brain”